What Are Job Skills?

 Written by Coursera Staff • Updated on

 The right combination of skills could be the key to landing your next job.
+Explore job skills below, including relevant resume skills and how to list job skills on your resume.

 Job skills are the various abilities you use to complete your work—from workplace skills like time management to technical skills like programming.

-What are job skills?
+What are some job skills?

 Job skills are the entire collection of skills you use to complete your work.
 They typically comprise: